amplication/docs/docs/getting-started/helm-chart.md

 ## Prerequisites

-Before you start you need to install Kubernetes and Helm.
+Before you start you need to install the following.
+1. Kubernetes Cluster (We will be using the [Docker Desktop](https://www.docker.com/products/docker-desktop) K8s implementation)
+2. Helm
+3. Kubectl

+Below we will go through each install step individually.

 ### Install Kubernetes cluster